brlin-tw/git-cola-snap/README.md

 - [x] Update logos and references to `[Project]` and `[my-snap-name]` in `README.markdown` and `snap/README.md`
 - [x] Create a snap that runs in `devmode`
 - [x] Add a screenshot to `snap/README.md`
-- [x] (upstream preferred name pending review)Register the snap in the store, **using the preferred upstream name**(i.e. without custom postfix).
+- [x] Register the snap in the store, **using the preferred upstream name**(i.e. without custom postfix).
 If the preferred upstream name is not available or reserved, [file a request to take over the preferred upstream name](https://dashboard.snapcraft.io/register-snap) and temporary use a name with personal postfix instead.
 - [x] Publish the `devmode` snap in the Snap store edge channel
 - [x] Add install instructions to `snap/README.md`
 - [x] Update snap store metadata, icons and screenshots